Ryocery/abundance-aureta/README.md

 # Abundance

-A very simple Aureta mod that multiplies money and monster material drops.
+A very simple Aureta mod that multiplies money and material drops.

 ## Features